sigsum/sigsum/policy-maintenance.md

 released.
 The purpose of such archiving is to make it easier for anyone who later wishes to review the information that was used when the policy was created, removing difficulties that could arise from about pages changing or even disappearing.
+A file documenting the resulting `archive.org` links is saved in the [archive](./archive) directory in this repository.

 The policy file is published in the form of a builtin named policy in the `pkg/policy/builtin/` directory in the [sigsum-go git